etesync/etebase-docs/docs/protocol-specs/introduction.md

 The client connects to the server using [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) and then interacts with the server using a very simple [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer).
 We provide an [OpenAPI](https://www.openapis.org/) interface description and an API explorer which can be accessed from [the server API docs](https://api.etebase.com/docs).

-This makes Etebase very easy to audit, get right, and implement.
-Making it a solid foundation.
+This makes Etebase very easy to audit, get right and implement: thus making it a solid foundation.

 ## Cryptographic Primitives